csound-flossmanual/csound-floss/book/12-a-the-csound-api.md

 ### Named Channels with Callback

-Each time a named channel with callback is used (opcodes invalue, outvalue, chnrecv, and chnsend), the corresponding callback registered by one of those functions will be called:
+Each time a named channel with callback is used (opcodes `invalue`, `outvalue`, `chnrecv`, and `chnsend`), the corresponding callback registered by one of those functions will be called:

     void csoundSetInputChannelCallback(CSOUND *csound, channelCallback_t inputChannelCalback)
     void csoundSetOutputChannelCallback(CSOUND *csound, channelCallback_t outputChannelCalback)